 Battling Loneliness as a Single Mom During the Holidays

 Loneliness is dangerous.
 It can assuredly lead to compromise.
 How many times have I sat holding the hand of a mom who was regretful of a decision that stemmed from a lonely night?
 How many times did I stumble in my single parenting years for that very same reason?
-Loneliness can lead to further isolation and even depression or alcohol and drug use.
-It can attribute to bitterness and anger and a myriad of other not-so-positive emotions.
-So how do we fight it?
+Loneliness can lead to further isolation, depression, alcohol, and drug use.
+It can attribute to bitterness, anger and a myriad of other not-so-positive emotions.
+So, how do we fight it?

 One of the first keys is to recognize you are never alone.
-God promises that he will never leave you.
-“Yeah, that sounds great, but I want human interaction!”
-You may be thinking.
+God promises that He will never leave you.
+You may be thinking, “Yeah, that sounds great, but I want human interaction!”
 The Lord created you for relationship – relationship with each other and relationship with Him.
-However, the latter is the most important part of our life.
+However, the latter is the most important part of our lives.
 The development of our relationship with the Lord is our strength, our comfort, and our peace.
 It is where our joy is found.
 Paul writes in 1 Corinthians 7 about how his singleness has allowed him to serve God better.
-Next time you feel loneliness creeping in, consider serving someone else.
+The next time you feel loneliness creeping in, consider serving someone else.
 How can you use your time and talents to serve God by serving others?
 Can you volunteer at a local soup kitchen or babysit for a fellow single parent?
 Can you offer dinner at your house for some neighborhood friends and make it a game night, helping others who may be battling loneliness?

 Be certain to stay connected to a local church.
 I am a huge proponent of this one!
 If single parents can stay connected in a local church, they are better equipped to battle loneliness.
 Support groups and Sunday School classes help us to get perspective.
-It helps for us to hear others’ problems or to hear wisdom from someone who has been where we are.
+It helps us to hear others’ problems or to hear wisdom from someone who has been where we are.
 Satan’s plan is one of a divide-and-conquer strategy.
-If he can isolate us from church and loving Godly friends, we begin to see the glass as half-empty.
+If he can isolate us from church and loving, Godly, friends, we begin to see the glass as half-empty.
 No one will ever love me.
 I will always be alone.
 How could the church treat me that way?
-I don’t need God anyway.
-On and on the negative thoughts will go, if we aren’t careful.
-If Satan can steal our joy, kill our hope, and destroy our plans for the future, he’s one.
+I don’t need God, anyway.
+On and on, the negative thoughts will grow if we aren’t careful.
+If Satan can steal our joy, kill our hope, and destroy our plans for the future, he’s won.
 We are no longer a threat to him.
 We are no longer focused on what we can do in the Kingdom of God, but rather what we can’t do.

 Single moms, you are not alone.
-There are support groups blossoming all over the country to see that you are encouraged and equipped in the body of Christ.
+Support groups are blossoming all over the country to see that you are encouraged and equipped in the body of Christ.
 I leave you with one of my all-time favorite Scriptures: